 Rule 702 covers BACT for VOC emissions.
-The total annual VOC emissions are less than 3 tpy.
 During permit review it was determined that it would not be economically feasible to add additional controls at this level of emissions.

 Rule 201 exemptions

 Some equipment and/or processes are exempt from the requirements of Rule 201 to obtain a permit to install.
 They operate under specific exemptions which will be evaluated later in this report as part of the "Compliance Evaluation" section.